s4mpl/portfolio/assets/projects/discord-bot.md

 ### Intro
 My very first personal project.
 How exciting!

 This was a Discord bot created in late 2017 using [Discord4J](https://discord4j.com/) 2.9.3, a Java wrapper for the official Discord Bot API.
-At the time, I was in 10th grade&mdash;halfway through my AP Computer Science A course with nothing but basic Java skills and a dream.
+At the time, I was in 10th grade&mdash;halfway through my "AP Computer Science A" course with nothing but basic Java skills and a dream.

 > **Note:** Sadly, this bot is no longer publicly available since I host it locally and have to constantly be running the program to keep it online.